Ukraine must investigate Joe Biden's son, says ex-Ukrainian PM

 Azarov said he was not aware of any evidence suggesting wrongdoing on Hunter Biden’s part, but said it was in the Ukrainian public interest to ascertain the legality of his activities.

-In particular, he said it was important to investigate what Biden had done for Burisma to justify his fee.
+In particular, he said it was important to investigate what Biden had done for Burisma to justify his remuneration from Burisma.

 The younger Biden has said he consulted for Burisma, but critics have suggested he was not doing actual work in return for his compensation, an allegation he denies.

-“I think it’s essential (he’s investigated),” Azarov told Reuters in Moscow, where Azarov fled after street protests toppled Russia-friendly President Viktor Yanukovich in 2014.
+“I think it’s essential (he’s investigated),” Azarov told Reuters in Moscow, where he fled after street protests toppled Russia-friendly President Viktor Yanukovich in 2014.

 “If, using his knowledge, he played an active role then there’s nothing scandalous about it,” Azarov said.
 “But if he was simply on the books and getting money, then that could be seen as a violation of the law.”